wavefrontHQ/docs/integrations/chef.md

 ### Step 2: Download the Script

-1. Install the Reporting server on Chef server using the below commands:{% raw %}
+1. Install the Reporting server on Chef server using the below commands:{% raw %}
    ```
    chef-server-ctl install opscode-reporting
    chef-server-ctl reconfigure